LukeGrahamLandry/BoltLauncher/docs/launching.md

-Once all the required files are downloaded, we construct, and then run, a terminal command that will launch the game.
+# How launching minecraft works

-It's in the format `JAVA_EXECUTABLE JAVA_ARGUMENTS MAIN_CLASS MINECRAFT_ARGUMENTS`
+Once all the required files are downloaded, we construct and run a terminal command that will launch the game.
+It's in the format `JAVA_EXECUTABLE JAVA_ARGUMENTS MAIN_CLASS MINECRAFT_ARGUMENTS`.
+The values of these parameters vary based on the version metadata.

 ## Java Arguments